leopiccionia/numista-sdk/docs/interfaces/TypeSide.md

 • `Optional` **thumbnail**: `string`

-URL to the thumbnail of the picture of the side of the coin
+URL to the thumbnail of the picture of the side of the type

 ___